When it comes to choosing a vegetarian meal kit delivery, which ones are the best bets to try? Use this guide to make a decision.

 Let’s face it: Health and nutrition experts have long extolled the virtues of enjoying healthy, homemade meals at home.

 The value of the U.S restaurant industry in 2010 was about $580 billion.
-It’s expected to reach $899 billion in 2020, according to data from .
+It’s expected to reach $899 billion in 2020, according to data from Restaurant.org.

 Of course, there are many, many ways to eat a healthy restaurant meal.
 But when it comes to most-of-the-time eating–done at home are meal kits the way to go?